minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

  - ```CitySlot```: get available slot of a specific city
  - ```CenterSlot```: get available slot of a specific center
  - ```CourtSlot```: get available slot of a specific court
-, and each class will have four different methods to retieve the booking list from database:
+, and each class will have four different methods to retrieve the booking list from database:
  - ```GivenDate```: retrieve bookings list on that date from database with default operation time.
  - ```GivenDate_Arbitrary```: retrieve bookings list on that date from database with arbitrary operation time.
  - ```GivenBooking```: retrieve the booking list of a specific city/center/court (they must be on the same day)